Incremental Learning in Deep Convolutional Neural Networks Using Partial Network Sharing: Incremental Learning

 \subsubsection{Speed up model update}

-If knowledge from existing network can be reused while learning new classes (with new data samples only) without forgetting old classes, then the updating process of an existing network will be very fast.
+If knowledge from existing network can be reused while learning new tasks (with new data samples only) without forgetting old tasks, then the updating process of an existing network will be very fast.